gocd/docs.go.cd/user/configuration/managing_pipelines.md

 -   Click "Save"

+## Delete an existing pipeline

+Deleting a pipeline removes an existing pipeline from the config.

+**Warning**: Pipeline history is not removed from the database and artifacts are not removed from artifact storage, which may cause conflicts if a pipeline with the same name is later re-created.

+-   Navigate to the Admin tab

+-   Locate the pipeline that needs to be deleted

+-   In that row, click on the "Delete" icon.

 ## Pipeline Templates

 Templating helps to create reusable workflows in order to make tasks like creating and maintaining branches, and managing large number of pipelines easier.